 Our high fenced apple orchard was planted late summer in 2013 with 32 trees.
-Since then we have added five more.
-We strategically selected 10 different varieties of apples to plant.
+Since then we have added nine more.
+We strategically selected 11 different varieties of apples to plant.
 They are a mix of both eating and cooking apples with all varieties approved by the U of M Horticulture Department for this climate.
 Maturing on a varied schedule from late August through early October.
 We placed the orchard on the recommended south facing slope and enclosed it with a 10' mesh fence to protect it from browsing deer.

 Each year our apple crop has increased as the trees mature.
 In 2017 we were overrun with apples with an estimated 2,800 apples.
 They were perfect, clean, crisp, no worms, etc. We gave them away by the bag loads to friends and family to enjoy.
-Now in 2018, we had just as many.
+In 2018, we had just as many.
 Again, giving away apples to 41 different families, some multiple times is a good way to utilize them.
 2019 the trees slowed down maybe getting 1000 apples.
 Now for 2020 I am expecting 1500-1800.

 Below is the orchard layout along with the descriptions of the different varieties.